WernerOosthuizen/mutator/docs/api-reference.md

 **Parameters**

-**common_headers: JSON**
+**common: JSON**

-The common headers that will be applied to every test run in the batch, such as an auth token.
-They will be merged with headers in each test run.
+The common configuration that will be applied to every test run in the batch, such as headers.
+Headers will be merged with the other configured headers in each test run config.
 ```
 Constraints
 - Optional